-3" Receipt Printer
+3" Receipt Printer bottom text

 The bottom text for this can be any length needed, and simply starts 1 line below the end of the receipt.
 All text will be centered, and is generally limited to 40 characters per line, but will automatically wrap around.
-You can force a new line or insert blank lines as needed using Ctrl-Enter.
+Note that you might need to add additional blank lines below the text so that the paper scrolls out enough to tear off the receipt.
+You can force a new line or insert blank lines as needed using the Enter key.